ardilsercan/hassfend/gallery/src/pages/user-test/configuration-menu.markdown

 At the end of last year, we created one Configuration menu by merging Supervisor.
 In the next iteration, we want to organize our menu by creating logical grouping and combining duplicated features.
 We are conducting this test to see if we are on the right track.

 - Anyone could join
-- Respondents recruited on Twitter, Reddit and NDX Tech Forum
+- Respondents recruited on Twitter, Reddit and NDX IoT Platform Forum
 - This test is open for 10 days
 - UsabilityHub for user test
 - Figma for prototype